Frequently Asked Questions

-Is it feasible to complete the course if one is working or studying elsewhere part-time?
+Is it feasible to do full-time study if one is working or studying elsewhere part-time?

-If you are pursuing an degree in Islamic Studies, it is full- time.
-It is quite intense and demanding of one’s time and energy and this is what we have learned from past students.
-But its intensity is precisely what sets Madina Institute apart from other Islamic colleges & seminaries.
-We wanted a program that not only imparts critical thinking and study skills in the sciences, but would save you time and money because each year is equivalent to about 2 years in a normal Islamic seminary or madrasa.
+The Islamic Studies full- time courses are quite intense and demanding of one’s dedication, time, focus and energy and this is what we have learned from past students.
+In the past, students have found it difficult to keep up with course work while attending full-time and working/studying elsewhere.
+Yet its intensity is precisely what sets Madina Institute apart from other Islamic colleges & seminaries.
+We wanted a program that not only imparts critical thinking and study skills in the sciences, but would save you time and money because each year is equivalent to about 2-3 years in a normal Islamic seminary or madrasa.

-Is it feasible to complete the course if one has a spouse and children?
+Is it feasible to do full-time study if one has a spouse and children?

-Because of the fast-paced nature of the Degree courses, students must devote a great deal of their time to reading and homework.
+Please see question on working or studying part-time (above).
+Because of the fast-paced nature of the full-time Islamic Studies courses, students must devote a great deal of their time to reading and homework.
 Therefore although it is possible, it may not be advisable for every family.
-One should consult with their spouse about arrangements that may be necessary if one decides to undertake this study course.
+One should make Istikhara & consult with their spouse about arrangements that may be necessary if one decides to undertake this study course.

 If you cannot handle the demands of the degree courses however, you may opt for the Part-Time course instead.